Hoengseong County

-Hoengseong County is a county located in southwestern Gangwon Province, South Korea, bordering Pyeongchang County to the east, Yangpyeong County, Gyeonggi Province to the west, Hongcheon County to the north, and the city of Wonju and Yeongwol County to the south.
+Hoengseong County is a county located in the southwestern part of the South Korean state of Gangwon, bordering Pyeongchang County to the east, Yangpyeong County, Gyeonggi Province to the west, Hongcheon County to the north, and the city of Wonju and Yeongwol County to the south.

 The roots of Codonopsis lanceolata, a bonnet bellflower species, play an important role in local agriculture, as does Hanwoo beef, a specialty product.

 The Korean Minjok Leadership Academy, a notable boarding school, is located in the county, an autonomous private high school that recruits students nationwide.

 History

 During the Goguryeo period (A.D.
 413–475), it was called Hoengcheon-hyeon (橫川縣) or Eosamae (於斯買).[8]
 During the reign of King Gyeongdeok of Silla (AD 551), it was changed to Hwangcheonhyeon (潢川縣) and became the Yeonghyeon of Sakju (now Chuncheon).

 In the Goryeo Dynasty, it was changed to Hoengcheon again and subordinated to Sakju as before.
 Afterwards, it was made as a sub-hyeon of Wonju.

 In 1413 (13th year of King Taejong), Hyeongam was placed during the Joseon Dynasty, and Hoengcheon and Hongcheon were renamed Hoengseong in 1414 to avoid confusion due to the similar pronunciation.